fadden/CiderPress2/Install.md

 ### Linux and Wine ###

 It's possible to run the GUI application under Linux using the Wine compatibility layer.
-However, with Wine v8.0.2 on Ubuntu 20.04, it was not difficult to make the application crash.
+With Wine v9 the application works somewhat, but crashes in some common operations.

 If you want to try it, download the 32-bit (x86) self-contained package for Windows.
 On my system, the 64-bit version hangs during startup (for both GUI and CLI), and the framework-dependent package requires downloading additional Wine components, so `win-x86_sc` is your best bet.

 (I am not a Wine expert.
-It's possible I'm doing it wrong.)
+It's possible I'm missing something obvious.)